 The Texas Journal of Business Law (Archive)

-The TJBL, started in the early 1980's, ran until 2021 and was focused on practical business law writing.
+The TJBL, which ran from the early 1980s to 2021, was focused on practical business law writing.
 You can search the archives for documents dated from 2011 - 2021.

 Article